wildfly-extras/creaper/CONTRIBUTING.md

 time to execute, so these are not executed by default.
 To execute them, activate the `slow-tests` profile by running `mvn test -Pslow-tests`.

-By default, the tests run against WildFly 20.
+By default, the tests run against WildFly 27 when running on JDK 11+, WildFly 26 is used with JDK 8 (JDK 8 is required for release).
 If you want to run the tests against previous WildFly, activate one of the test suite profiles:
 `mvn clean test -Pwildfly10`.
 Available profiles are:

 - `wildfly10`
 - `wildfly11`
 - ...
-- `wildfly20` (active by default)
+- `wildfly27` (active by default)

 To run a single test from the test suite, the following Maven invocation works:
 `mvn clean test -pl testsuite/standalone/ -Dtest=...` (possibly with a profile